 - There was a report in the Gulf Today 08 September 2011 about thieves in Dubai luring people into cars, then driving to a remote area and robbing them.
 The report did not say how the thieves managed to get their victims into cars in the first place.

 - Petrol stations are a spot where thefts sometimes happen since many people leave their cars unlocked/running while filling up and/or going into petrol station shop.

 - Cars do sometimes get stolen when sold - the buyer gives the seller a personal cheque that bounces.
 A bank check should be safe.

 - Stealing a car is far more likely to land you in jail followed by deportation than having a limb chopped off (despite common foreign perception of the punishment for theft in Dubai).

 - Unpleasantly hot in summer (air temperature over 40 C and high humidity).

 - Not so common so other road users aren't used to seeing motorcyclists - assume Dubai is a city full of Volvo drivers.

 - Great for getting through traffic jams though.

-in April 2006.
+- Sharjah - Bicycles were banned in Sharjah from April 2006.
 Exceptions are children, commuters, delivery men, and cyclists who stay off the roads.

 - Ras Al Khaimah rules say that females are not allowed to cycle there - according to information received from one female resident.

-Last update Tuesday 07-Aug-2012
+Last update Saturday 07-Jun-2014